FINANCING YOUR EDUCATION

 Please note that only US citizens and permanent residents are eligible for need-based assistance.
 However, international students will be considered for merit scholarships.

 Need-based grants are awarded through our Office of Financial Aid.
 You must file both the FAFSA and CSS PROFILE forms to be considered.
 Awards are offered based on several factors, including calculated financial need, academic achievement, and availability of funds.

 When applying for need-based aid, make sure you adhere to financial aid deadlines and submit any forms or additional pieces of information requested by the Office of Financial Aid.
 We cannot offer financial assistance to families who miss our deadlines, so we encourage you to be vigilant about making sure all your documentation arrives on time.

-Merit scholarships are awarded by the Admission committee and do not require a separate application (with the exception of the Honors/Trustees scholarship).
+Merit scholarships are awarded by the Admission committee and do not require a separate application (with the exception of the Trustees scholarship, associated with the Honors Program).
 The Admission committee nominates candidates for merit scholarships based on qualifications in the candidates’ applications for admission.
 Emerson awarded merit scholarships to 40 percent of admitted students in last year’s class.
 Examples of some of our merit scholarships are listed below.

 The prestigious Aspire Scholarship ($20,000 annually) is awarded to top candidates who have demonstrated a high level of academic distinction as well as qualities such as leadership and community service within their communities.
 No separate application for this scholarship is required, and selection is based on merit rather than financial need.
 This award is renewable each year as long as the recipient maintains a 3.0 GPA each semester.
 This merit scholarship is awarded to the most outstanding students at the top of Emerson’s applicant pool; last year, about 15 percent of admitted students received this award.